table of contents

 You may think of testosterone as the primary sex hormone in biological men (even though all people need testosterone to function).
 But what about DHEA?
 DHEA (dehydroepiandrosterone) is a steroid hormone that biological men naturally produce through their 20s and is essential to sexual development.

 Because DHEA naturally begins to drop with age, some people may benefit from a DHEA supplement.
 DHEA supplements can improve sexual function, support healthy muscle mass, reduce obesity, and more.
 Continue reading to learn more about the benefits and side effects of DHEA for men.

 What is DHEA?

-Dehydroepiandrosterone (DHEA) is a steroid hormone that men’s bodies produce in the adrenal glands, brain, and testes.
-From there, it circulates into the bloodstream as dehydroepiandrosterone sulfate (DHEA-S or DHEA-sulfate), where the body converts it into testosterone and other male sex hormones called androgens.
+DHEA (dehydroepiandrosterone) is a steroid hormone that men’s bodies produce in the adrenal glands, brain, and testes.
+From there, it circulates into the bloodstream as dehydroepiandrosterone sulfate (DHEA-S or DHEA-sulfate), where the body converts it into testosterone and other “male” sex hormones called androgens.

-DHEA is pivotal to a young man’s development and contributes to many male sexual characteristics that define puberty—oily skin, body odor, and pubic hair growth (Webb, 2006).
+DHEA contributes to many “male” sexual characteristics that define puberty—oily skin, body odor, and pubic hair growth (Webb, 2006).

 DHEA benefits for men

 There are many claims out there about the potential health benefits of DHEA for men.
 Over the years, DHEA supplements have been touted for their ability to enhance sexual function, improve energy, treat adrenal insufficiency, and manage body fat and body composition.

 However, research on the benefits of DHEA for men has produced mixed results, and large, randomized trials are needed to confirm DHEA’s potential benefits for well-being (Rutkowski, 2014).
 Before starting DHEA, discuss the potential benefits with your healthcare provider.